ranjit1032002/DrupalWIthPantheonReadme/README.md

 Run the command below to deploy the code:

-### terminus env:deploy my-site.test --sync-content --note="Deploy core and contrib
+### terminus env:deploy my-site.test --sync-content --note="Deploy core and contrib"

 For more information:-